Thanks to Frans Lanting for the use of his albatross photograph (lanting.com).

 Albatrosses fly hundreds, sometimes thousands of miles in search of food for their chicks.
 They look for squid and fish eggs floating on the surface of the water.
 Unfortunately, plastic floats, and Laysan albatross are particularly attracted to it.
 They eat it, mistaking it for food, then they fly back to the nest and feed bottle caps, lighters, fishing lures and other pieces of plastic to their young.
 The chicks starve to death, with stomachs full of plastic.

 Trash that's dropped on the ground doesn't stay put.
 Even hundreds of miles from the ocean, trash is washed by rain into city storm drains and out into streams and rivers that lead to the ocean.
 From there, wind and currents carry our trash far out to sea.
-Scientists estimate that around the world, up to one million seabirds and 100,000 marine mammals and sea turtles die each year from eating plastic.
+Scientists estimate that over half of all sea turtles and 90 percent of all seabirds on the planet have ingested some form of plastic.
 We can help keep trash from traveling by recycling and putting trash in trash cans.

 How You Can HelpMake a donation